jails-org/Jails/documentation/docs/controller.md

 ## .partial
     .partial( element, template, data );

-Does the same thing as `.render()` but you can specify a html element target to render instead of the current `View`.
+Does the same thing as `.render()` but you can specify a html element target to render instead of the current `view`.

 ## .template